 There are two types of sales calls – a cold call and a scheduled call.
 Cold calling is an unsolicited call where the prospect hears from a sales rep for the first time.
 A scheduled call is where the sales rep calls the prospect at an agreed time/date (after the first contact has already been made) to discuss a proposition.

-SMS messaging should never be used for cold calling.
+SMS messaging should never be used for cold calling or cold texting.
 As mentioned earlier, you must legally obtain (express written) permission from the prospect if you want to contact them by text message.

 Calls and SMS work best hand in hand.
 Use voice calls to make contact initially and SMS for follow-ups, answering questions, closing the deal and building customer loyalty.